dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/about-the-lib/releases/eufemia/v10-info.md

 ## Web Components

-1. The support for [Web Components](uilib/usage/first-steps/web-components) was removed.
+1. The support for Web Components, Vue and Angular was removed.

 ### Breakpoints